 Therefore, once you have reached this step in your business plan you have to start building your promotional mix.
 The basic purpose of the promotional mix is first of all to create brand awareness but the most essential is to produce organizational goals and profits.
 A promotional mix is defined as being successful if you manage to deliver a clear, compelling message based on the fact that you chose the most appropriate promotion method.

 The promotional mix generally involves 5 components such as

 It is a part of the promotional mix which involves a one to one communication between buyers and customers (either potential or already customers).
-As it is a one-to-one communication, it generates direct contact with prospects and customers.
-Even though it is considered to be one of the most expensive forms of promotion, it is also considered to be the most successful as a seller-buyer relationship can be created and developed.
+As personal selling sales promotion is a one-to-one communication, it generates direct contact with prospects and customers.
+Even though personal seling is considered to be one of the most expensive forms of promotion, it is also considered to be the most successful as a seller-buyer relationship can be created and developed.

 4) Sales & Marketing promotions

 Sales promotions are one of the most common types of promotion used by companies.
 Their main purpose is to stimulate purchasing and sales.
-While it has the potential of increasing sales, it is also beneficial for informing prospects about new products on the market or just to recapture old or lost customers.
+While sales promotion has the potential of increasing sales and consumer demand, it is also beneficial for informing prospects about new products on the market or just to recapture old or lost customers.
 Such examples include: coupons, product samples, etc.

 5) Public relations

 Lastly, public relations enable an organization to influence a target audience and through this, create a favorable and positive image for the company.
 The company tries to connect with the audience by sharing information with them about the company and about the product.
 If anything goes wrong on the information front, the public relations department has to step forward and rebuild the public image.